nikwin/nikwin.github.io/_posts/2018-12-5-looseTightResponse.md

 ---
 layout: post
-title: Thoughts on Loose and Tight Choices
+title: 'Thoughts on Loose and Tight Choices'
 tag: articles
 date: 2018-12-5
 desc: A deep look into loose and tight choices and alternate hypotheses for their effects.